OmriN7/Example-Website/README.md

 There still are a few things that I want to add and a few fixes that need to be done, so here's a list of all of those things:

+- Top page anchor buttons seems to fade in and out kind of akwardly.
 - Ensure that only concatnated compiled files are in dist.
 - Add a footer
 - Switch to using awesomefont in the press-kit page